 Discover the tropical wonders of Belize on a voyage along the country’s coastline and reef system.
 With National Geographic Sea Lion as your base of exploration, snorkel the colorful corals of the Belize barrier reef, skirt the shores of white-sand islands by kayak and stand-up paddleboard, and swim in turquoise lagoons teeming with marine life.
-Discover North America’s largest and most vibrant reef system—a region seldom explored and known to few.
+Discover the Northern Hemisphere’s largest and most vibrant reef system—a region seldom explored and known to few.
 Head inland to explore lush jungles on foot; and cruise coastal rivers in Zodiacs, seeking out howler monkeys and toucans in the surrounding rainforest canopy.

 Paddle a kayak or stand-up paddleboard in turquoise lagoons and board Zodiacs to cruise wildlife-rich coastal rivers

 Spot turtles, rays, and myriad species of colorful fish while snorkeling or diving the coral gardens of the Belize barrier reef

 Join a naturalist for a hike in Mayflower Bocawina National Park and learn about the latest research on jaguars

 Enjoy a festive drumming performance from the internationally acclaimed Garifuna Collective

 Make the expedition as active as you choose.
 Go on an aerobic hike, take a stroll along the beach, or choose to simply get a massage aboard and relax.
 Explore by Zodiac and on foot with further options each day for more physical activities such as longer hikes, kayaking, paddleboarding, snorkeling, or biking.
 Scuba diving the reef is also available for experience divers.

 Arrive in Belize City and transfer to the National Geographic Sea Lion.
 Settle into your cabin as evening falls and we set sail away from the Belizean mainland and out into the Caribbean Sea.
 (D)

 Belize Barrier Reef